SteveWooding/fullstack-nanodegree-vm/vagrant/catalog/README.md

 Runs a website called Zooma (Zoo Management App) that stores details of animals (the items) in the 6 categories of the animal kingdom.
 The user can login via Google or Facebook in order to add their own animals.
-They can specify how many of each animal that are in the zoo and supply a picture of the animal.
+They can specify how many of each animal there is in the zoo and supply a picture of the animal.

 The backend code mainly refers to items, while the front talks about animals.
 Items